HeveraletLaidCenx/inochi2d-docs/docs/source/creator/first-model/tutorial02.rst

     .. image:: img/tutorial02-rename.png
         :align: right

     After adding our new Node, we'll see it appear as "Unnamed Node" within the node tree.
-We should probably rename it so that it's easier to to know what it does at a glance.
+We should probably rename it so that it's easier to know what it does at a glance.

     Click the node and within the Inspector panel, rename the node to "Neck Root"